oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

 Next, in the *Connect to GitHub* section, find the repository you created for this tutorial and press **Connect**.

 {% img
-blog/node-deploy-to-heroku/ConnecttoGithub.png
+blog/build-deploy-node-app-heroku/ConnecttoGitHub.png
-alt:"Connect Heroku to Github" width:"100%" %}
+alt:"Connect Heroku to GitHub" width:"100%" %}

 You can enable automatic deploys under *Automatic deploys*.
 You can also configure this to wait for CI to pass before deploying the application.
 You can configure the CI from your GitHub account.
 This step isn't strictly necessary for this tutorial, but seeing how this fits into the CI pipeline is nice.

 {% img
-blog/node-deploy-to-heroku/EnableAutomaticDeploys.png
+blog/build-deploy-node-app-heroku/EnableAutomaticDeploys.png
 alt:"Enable Automatic Deploys"
 width:"100%" %}